10 Healthy Party Snacks Perfect for the Big Game

 We’ve seen plenty of interesting plays on guacamole, but the truth is, they’re not really necessary: This authentic guacamole recipe is perfectly healthy without any adjustments at all.
 (Sometimes throwing a bunch of chopped baby kale into a dish isn’t the answer, you know?
 It’s ok to just keep it simple and let the avocados be the star!).
 Consider serving with crudités like sliced jicama and bell pepper slices, as well as sprouted grain chips — Way Better incorporates sprouted flax, quinoa, and chia seeds into their chips, which definitely makes them quite a bit healthier than regular tortilla chips.

 This cashew queso is remarkably — almost suspiciously — creamy, given that this dish contains exactly zero dairy products.
-This recipe would be excellent served with crudités and sprouted grain chips, but also consider serving with heartier roasted vegetables like halved Brussels sprouts and roasted broccoli.
-If you don’t feel like making your own queso (or someone in your group has a nut allergy), consider picking up a jar of Primal Kitchen’s plant-based queso instead — it’s made with pumpkin seed butter, and it’s genuinely delicious.
+This recipe would be excellent served with crudités and sprouted grain chips, but also consider serving it with heartier roasted vegetables like halved Brussels sprouts and roasted broccoli.
+If you don’t feel like making your own queso (or someone in your group has a nut allergy), consider picking up a jar of Primal Kitchen’s plant-based queso instead — it’s made with a pumpkin seed butter, and it’s genuinely delicious.

 It’s always a good idea to have a couple of dessert options on hand, and these chocolate peanut butter cookies are a great, healthy choice.
 I love that they don’t use any added sugar, just the natural sugars found in dates (which do contain a whole lot of natural sugar, to be fair!) but these cookies are also packed with fiber-filled rolled oats, which means you can enjoy them without spiking your blood sugar too badly.
 Serve on a tray scattered with blueberries, raspberries, and strawberries for an even healthier dessert option.